zhiburt/tabled/README.md

 ### `PoolTable`

-Unlike `Table` it does not nessarily requires columns be aligned.
+Unlike `Table` it does not nessarily require columns to be aligned.
-It provides capabilities for a completely uterly diverse table layout.
+It provides capabilities for a completely and utterly diverse table layout.

 Example